kiboschool/course-c4s-writing/src/communicating-for-success/course-assessments.md

 ## Late Submission Policy

-All weekly assignments have a duedate, by which the assignment must be submitted in order to get full marks.
+All weekly assignments have a due date, by which the assignment must be submitted in order to get full marks.
 Late submissions will be subject to at least a 10% deduction in the marks available.

 ---